4th (Glasgow, 1st Northern) Lanarkshire Rifle Volunteer Corps: Western Front

 In the early part of 1918 the 52nd (L) Division remained in the lines near Arsuf.
 Then on 24 March it was warned for a transfer to the British Expeditionary Force (BEF) on the Western Front.
-The division's units sailed from Alexandria between 4 and 11 April, and the 1/8th Bn landed at Marseilles on 17 April.
+The division's units sailed from Alexandria between 4 and 11 April, and the 1/8th Bn landed at Marseille on 17 April.
 The division was concentrated near Abbeville on 23 April.
 On 29 April it moved to Aire and continued training.
 On 6 May it moved to the Vimy area and took over front line trenches.

 On 28 June 1918, 8th Scottish Rifles under the command of Lt-Col J.M.
 Findlay, DSO, transferred to 103rd Bde in 34th Division, a 'Kitchener's Army' formation that had been virtually destroyed during the German spring offensive earlier in the year and was being reconstituted.
 The original 103rd Bde had been composed of Tyneside Irish battalions; the new brigade consisted of the three battalions released when 52nd (L) Division was converted to the nine-battalion establishment standard on the Western Front, and retained their Lowland Scots traditions.

 As soon as this was complete, 34th Division was to be sent to reinforce the French sector of the front.
 When the Germans launched the last effort of their Spring Offensive on 15 July (the Second Battle of the Marne), the division was diverted and by the evening of 18 July was concentrated round Senlis.
 The infantry were then moved up by lorry and by 03.00 on 23 July had completed the relief of a French division in the front line near Soissons.

 The 34th Division immediately joined in the French counter-attack (the Battle of the Soissonnais and the Ourcq) on 23 July, though 103rd Bde was held in reserve.
 The attack failed.
 By 29 July the division had shifted position to attack again and capture Beugneux Ridge.
 At 04.49 on 1 August 103rd Bde on the right advanced behind a heavy barrage towards Beugneux village, with 8th Scottish Rifles in close support.
 Despite heavy casualties the battalion pushed on to the foot of the hill, and the capture of the ridge was completed the following day.
 After the battle, the division entrained to return to British Second Army.